 15.453 Finance Research Practicum

-Students work with leading industry practitioners on topical and important business problems, bridging the gap between theory and practice.
-Provides a full-time immersive learning experience during IAP, followed by a classroom segment in the first half of the spring term.
-Students work in small teams on finance research questions posed by external sponsors, then deliver a nuanced analysis to the sponsor and report findings to their peers in the classroom.
-Sponsors represent a range of financial institutions, including investment management, hedge funds, private equity, venture capital, risk, and consulting.
-Examples of project topics include equity and fixed income research, trading, risk analysis, venture capital valuation, private equity due diligence, and industry analysis.
+Bridges theory and practice, providing students with an immersive research and analysis experience during IAP followed by a classroom segment in the first half of spring term.
+Students work with leading industry practitioners and a diverse cross-section of students on collaborative teams, focusing on topical, real-world finance research questions posed by the practitioners.
+Teams then deliver a nuanced analysis and report findings, gaining insight and coaching from the experts.
+Practitioners represent a range of financial institutions, including investment management, hedge funds, private equity, venture capital, risk, and consulting.
+Examples of project topics include equity and fixed income research, trading, risk analysis, venture capital valuation, private equity due diligence, and fundamental industry analysis.
 Application required; restricted to MIT students.

 This class counts for a total of 9 credits.